gabr0236/Roborally/README.md

 ## Installation

 First download the project to your IDE.
-Make sure to clean Maven after downoading.
+Make sure to clean Maven after downloading.
 IMPORTANT the database connection must be started before running the app.

 ### Database setup